uptimistic/SightenFollowUpInterviewMay2021/README.md

  I am of a strong belief that with an integrated hybrind knwlege of software and hardware, software development nuances are captured with core solidified concepts that hleps in ctahing up and getting up to speed in terms of the constantly changing frameworks and technology stack evolutions as the core stays the same.

  It is against this background that gravitates me towards full stack developemt with a combo of front end and back-end development.
-My Journey along NAND2TETRIS has exposed me to computer programming stucture and interpretations(specifically implemented in Python and JavaScript), databases(Mostly SQL- based) and efficeincy prioritization through judicious awareness and use of data structures and algorithms.
+My Journey along NAND2TETRIS has exposed me to computer programming stucture and interpretations(specifically implemented in Python and JavaScript), databases(Mostly SQL- based) and efficeincy prioritization through judicious awareness and use of data structures and algorithms providing a solid understanding of "computer architecture under the hood" by shedding light on infromed decision making reources during coding in the context of time and space complexities. .
  *****